-“We competed in and won the Denver Transportation Summit Supply Chain Case competition.
+“We competed in and won the Denver Transportation Summit Supply Chain Case Competition.
 Learned a tremendous amount about applying learning to real-world logistics cases.
 I also studied both business and Spanish for a semester in Quito, Ecuador.
-Learned a lot about the global markets and international business.” — Class of 2014 Grad
+Learned a lot about the global markets and international business.” — Recent Alumni

 “I was given real-world case studies that allowed me to better understand what is actually done in the real world.
-I also went on a study abroad to Europe for three weeks.” — Class of 2014 Grad
+I also went on a study abroad to Europe for three weeks.” — Recent Alumni

 “I was a part of 30+ select students (within the Finance, Accounting, and Mathematics undergrads as well as MBA students) that helped to manage the school’s endowment fund (i.e. Michigan State Student Investment Fund).
 The opportunity changed my life and my career.
-After interning with a company and putting in hours with little pay, I proved that I was important to the organization’s growth, cost cutting, and overall performance.
+After interning with a company and putting in hours with little pay, I proved that I was important to the organization’s growth, cost-cutting, and overall performance.
 I’m now a successful wealth manager based on the foundation I received from the MSU student investment fund and Professor Greg Sabin at Michigan State (now an adjunct professor at Ohio State).” — Recent Alumni

 General Motors: 13